flexogore/DAE_flux/README.md

 # DAE_flux

-All the updated flux estimation files have a prefix "_0309".
+All the updated flux estimation files have a suffix "_0309".